You'll be havana ball as soon as you enter this Cuba-inspired Dublin café

 Given that it's tucked away down the road, even regular visitors to Rathmines may not be familiar with the charm of Ernesto's but it's the type of place that if you go there once you'll want to go back again and again.

 Even if you're a northsider, Ernesto's is well worth the effort of crossing the Liffey.
-It's a lot cheaper than a flight to Havana, after all.
+It's a lot cheaper than a flight to Cuba, after all.

-READ NEXT: PICS: The National Gallery responds to the viral ‘LinkedIn, Facebook, Instagram, Tinder’ photo challenge
+READ NEXT: Eight INSANE things you have to try at Bread 41